 Q: How much does scalp micropigmentation cost?

-A: Scalp micropigmentation begins from $2000 ranging through to $7000 for a full head, depending on the amount of coverage required.
+A: The hourly rate for scalp micropigmentation is $300 per hour.
+As a guide only most treatments normally begin from $2000 ie or minimal receding hairline and then range in price up through to $7-9000 for a full head, so the cost is dependent on the amount of hair loss and coverage required.
 If you contact Rebecca on 027 292 7362, she can discuss your specific requirements based on the amount of hair loss you have experienced and how the pricing will work for you.

 Q: How many scalp micropigmentation treatments would I need to have?

-A: A scalp consultation with Rebecca is $120.
-There we can discuss how many treatments we think you might need, your specific requirements and expectations.
-As a guide only a client might require 3 x treatments sessions, these can be spaced as closely together as 7 days apart, sometimes dependent on the degree of hair loss, a 4th or 5th treatment may be required, these can also be spaced at a minimum of 7 days apart.
+A: A 1-2hr scalp consultation with Rebecca is $120.
+There we can discuss how many treatments we think you might need, your specific requirements, how your expectations can be met and how the pricing structure will work for you.
+As a guide only, a client might require at least 3 x 3-4hr treatments sessions, these can be spaced as closely together as 7 days apart, sometimes dependent on the degree of hair loss, a 4th or 5th treatment may be required, these can also be spaced at a minimum of 7 days apart.

 Q: Is there any preparation I need to do to my scalp before the actual treatment?